 As more fully described within this annual report, we acquired our first mineral properties in November of 2014.
 To date, we have been acquiring additional mineral properties and raising capital.
 We hold uranium projects in various stages of exploration in the states of Colorado and Utah.
+In addition, in July 2023, we announced our plans to permit and develop a mill for the processing of uranium and vanadium.

 As more fully described under "Liquidity and Capital Resources" of Item 7.
-"Management's Discussion and Analysis of Financial Condition and Result of Operations", we have a history of significant negative cash flows and net losses, with an accumulated deficit balance of \$13.2 million and \$11.1 million at December 31, 2021 and 2020, respectively.
+"Management's Discussion and Analysis of Financial Condition and Result of Operations", we have a history of significant negative cash flows and net losses, with an accumulated deficit balance of \$13.9 million and \$13.2 million at December 31, 2022 and 2021, respectively.
 We have been reliant on royalty revenues and equity financings from the sale of our common shares in order to fund our operations.
 We do not expect to achieve profitability or develop positive cash flows from operations in the near term.
 As a result of our limited financial and operating history, including our significant negative cash flows and net losses to date, it may be difficult to evaluate our future performance.

-At December 31, 2021 and 2020, we had working capital of \$4,492,169 and \$162,375, respectively.
+At December 31, 2022 and 2021, we had working capital of \$9,568,963 and \$4,492,169, respectively.
 The continuation of the Company as a going concern is dependent upon our ability to obtain adequate additional financing.
 However, there is no assurance that we will be successful in securing any form of additional financing in the future; therefore, substantial doubt exists as to whether our cash resources and working capital will be sufficient to enable the Company to continue its operations over the next twelve months.
-The consolidated financial statements for the two years ended December 31, 2021were prepared assuming that the Company would continue as a going concern.
-These consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+The consolidated financial statements for the years ended December 31, 2022 and 2021 were prepared assuming that the Company would continue as a going concern.
+The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.